d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 ### Log-Likelihood

-The softmax function gives us a vector $\hat{\mathbf{y}}$, which we can interpret as (estimated) conditional probabilities of each class, given any input $\mathbf{x}$, such as $\hat{y}_1$ = $P(y=\textrm{cat} \mid \mathbf{x})$.
+The softmax function gives us a vector $\hat{\mathbf{y}}$, which we can interpret as the (estimated) conditional probabilities of each class, given any input $\mathbf{x}$, such as $\hat{y}_1$ = $P(y=\textrm{cat} \mid \mathbf{x})$.
 In the following we assume that for a dataset